 Some of the benefits of an individual trustee structure include:

-- it’s cheaper to set up and may be cheaper to run – you don’t need to set up a company and there are no ASIC fees
+- it’s cheaper to set up than a corporate structure and may be cheaper to run – you don’t need to set up a company and there are no ASIC fees

 - because it’s not a company, you don’t need to abide by additional regulations that companies are bound by.

 On the other hand, an individual SMSF trustee structure also has some disadvantages, such as:

 - always having to have two trustees, which can be problematic for succession planning (e.g. where there are two members and one leaves or passes away)